mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 	- DO NOT check your phone
 	- Be present
 	- Dress appropriately
-	- Be concise and stay on -task
+	- Be concise and stay on task
 	- Don't talk over your mentor
 	- Don't be rude to others
 	- Food is not the focus